BOTS: A Unified Framework for Bayesian Online Task Selection in LLM Reinforcement Finetuning: Experiments

 (1) \textbf{Implicit evidence provides an essential early boost.} In the initial training phase, all settings with $\rho > 0$ demonstrate a sharp increase in the Effective Task Ratio (ETR) over the random baseline, primarily by filtering out unsolvable tasks ($p=0$).
 In contrast, the $\rho=0$ setting, which relies solely on sparse explicit feedback, behaves almost identically to random sampling.
 This highlights the critical role of implicit evidence in overcoming the cold-start problem.

-(2) \textbf{Over-reliance on implicit evidence degrades long-term performance.} As training progresses, settings with a large \(\rho\) (e.g., 0.5, 1.0) show a declining ETR, as the implicit evidence cannot perfectly track the learning model's fine-grained progress.
-It often fails to recognize when tasks are fully mastered ($p=1$), leading to their wasteful selection.
-This inaccuracy ultimately harms late-stage performance, as seen in the aggregated TTB and BSF metrics where large \(\rho\) values underperform.
+(2) \textbf{Over-reliance on implicit evidence degrades long-term performance.} As training progresses, settings with a large \(\rho\) (e.g., 0.5, 1.0) show a declining ETR. \rebuttal{This is driven by an increased tendency to select tasks whose success probability is \(1\), as shown in the curve of $<1$ ratio.
+Consequently, the performance is negatively affected,} as seen in the aggregated TTB and BSF metrics where large \(\rho\) values underperform.

 (3) \textbf{A small positive \(\rho\) achieves the best of both worlds.} A \(\rho \in \{0.05, 0.1, 0.2\}\) strikes an optimal balance.
 It leverages implicit evidence for initial acceleration while allowing more accurate, accumulating explicit evidence to dominate in the long run.
 This fusion leads to robust performance gains throughout entire training process, achieving best overall TTB and BSF scores.